bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

             }
         };

-Here are a couple of examples of calling this from various places.
+Here are a couple of examples of this function being invoked.
 The following selects a directory and calls `clb(directoryname)`, when done.

         webutil.electronFileCallback({
             filters : "DIRECTORY",